avoloshko/merkle-tree/README.md

-# merkle-tree
-Merkle Tree and Merkle proofs implementation in Kotlin
+### Merkle Tree and Merkle proofs implementation in Kotlin

 MerkleTree is implemented in Kotlin with `kotlin-platform-common` plugin which allows to compile the code to JavaScript.